Home » Do You Have To Quarantine A New Parrot?

 If you have other birds, you may want to familiarize them with a new parrot’s scent before introducing them.
 This is unsafe.
 Never exchange food bowls, water bottles, or toys without sanitizing them.

-Once a new parrot has a clean bill of health, you can introduce it to other birds.
-If you don’t have other parrots, you can locate the cage in a suitable room once the quarantine has concluded.
+Once the parrot is deemed safe, you can introduce it to other birds.
+If you don’t have other parrots, you can locate the cage in a suitable room once the quarantine has safely concluded.